 E. P.O.S.T.
 Certificate Pay.
-The incumbent of a position in a Deputy Sheriff, Sheriff's Investigator, or D.A.
-Investigator classification who proves that they possess a valid Intermediate Certificate, but not an Advanced Certificate, issued to them by the Commission on Peace Officer Standards and Training of the State of California, shall be compensated at the rates applicable to the range which is five (5) ranges higher than that specified for such position.
-If they prove that they possess a valid Advanced Certificate, they shall be compensated at the rates applicable to the range which is ten (10) ranges higher than that specified for such position.
+Effective January 6, 2005, the incumbent of a position in a Deputy Sheriff, Sheriff's Investigator, Deputy Coroner, or D.A.
+Investigator classification who proves that they possess a valid Intermediate Certificate, but not an Advanced Certificate, issued to them by the Commission on Peace Officer Standards and Training of the State of California, shall be compensated at a rate which is six percent (6%) higher than that specified for such position.
+If they prove that they possess a valid Advanced Certificate, they shall be compensated at a rate which is eleven or not they possess the Intermediate Certificate, they shall be compensated at a rate which is eleven percent (11%) higher than that specified for such position.